valarauca/group-ironman-start/README.md

 - [ ] buy 1 cheese, 3 red berry, and 1 raw beef.
 You'll need to hop worlds to buy the 3 redberries.
 There is only 1 in stock.
 - [ ] Go west to [Rimmington](https://oldschool.runescape.wiki/w/Rimmington), pick 3 onions north of Rimmington.
 - [ ] Go south to Rimmington, complete [Witch's Potion](https://oldschool.runescape.wiki/w/Witch%27s_Potion).
 Light a fire with your tinderbox to cook the beef into burnt meat with the nearby log spawn.
 If you cook it, use the cooked beef on the fire again to burn it.
-- [ ] Drop the Tinderbox.
 - [ ] North to Falador.
 - [ ] Talk to [Wyson The Gardener](https://oldschool.runescape.wiki/w/Wyson_the_gardener), offer 20gp for a woad leaves, this will get you 2x woad leaves.
+- [ ] Bank your tinderbox as you walk by.
 - [ ] Head to [Falador Castle](https://oldschool.runescape.wiki/w/White_Knights%27_Castle), speak with the [Squire](https://oldschool.runescape.wiki/w/Squire), and start [The Knight's Sword quest](https://oldschool.runescape.wiki/w/The_Knight%27s_Sword).
 - [ ] Walk north, then east to [Barbarian Village](https://oldschool.runescape.wiki/w/Barbarian_Village).
 - [ ] Complete the [stronghold of security](https://oldschool.runescape.wiki/w/Stronghold_of_Security).
 There is a cooked meat spawn in the northern hall of Barbarian Village, grab a couple for food.